For YouTube Watch Time is the single most important rank factor when deciding which videos to surface and prioritize in its alogrithm.

 Anything that isn’t essential viewing on YouTube doesn’t get viewed.

 Now that Autoplay has been introduced at the end of videos it’s a crime to let this happen.
-I say this because if you’re optimizing as much as possible it should almost always be your video lined up to play next and by losing the viewer at this point you are missing out on an almost guaranteed view.
+I say this because if you’re optimizing as much as possible it should almost always be your video lined up to play next.
+You don’t want to lose the viewer at this point as you are missing out on an almost guaranteed view.

 Keep the tone and pace level all the way up until the end so that viewers won’t click off in fear of missing out.